humdrum-tools/vhv-documentation/humdrum/scale_degrees/scale-degrees.md

 #### Displaying alterations as arrows ####

-To display alterations as up/down arrows after the scale degrees, use the `*arrow` tandem interpretation.  `*Xarrow` can be used to return to the default accidental display for alterations.
+To display alterations as up/down arrows after the scale degrees, use the `*arr` tandem interpretation.  `*Xarr` can be used to return to the default accidental display for alterations.

 {% include verovio.html